A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 The actor homogeneity assumption built into the SAOM has two consequences.
 First, the SAOM and the TERGM differ subtly with regard to their applicability to rational-choice theories.
 Many theories in the social sciences assume rational or otherwise forward-looking actors (e.\,g., game-theoretical models).
 In the SAOM, when actors evaluate their objective function at a given mini-step, they cannot ``look down the game tree.''
 That is, the SAOM assumes that actors compare the network with singly permuted (one-edge changed) networks, not the long-run change that will result from immediate changes.
 As such, the updating process posited by the SAOM is theoretically incompatible with most rational-choice theories.
 Future research may try to tackle this problem by proposing SAOM variants that use a multinomial choice model with alternatives being evaluated by backward induction of user-specified games in lieu of Equation~\ref{changeprob}.
 Right now, the mini-step simulation process is likely led astray in many empirical applications because actors do not evaluate the responses of other actors to their actions.
 This may lead to omitted variable bias by design in situations where strategic actions matter.

 The TERGM does not have provisions for strategic behavior built into the model either and thus potentially suffers from the same problem.
-Yet it is unclear whether the problem is equally severe in both models since the TERGM does not have a mini-step updating process.
+Yet it is unclear whether the problem is equally severe in both models since the TERGM does not have a mini-step updating process, but rather models the probability of observing a specific network configuration.
 A potential solution may be to compute the equilibrium of the game one wants to model and including it as a network statistic.
 This of course suggests that one does not model the strategic interaction at the micro-level (i.\,e., every interaction in the game), but rather tests whether the outcome of this local process is present on average.

-Neither of the two models has provisions for these kinds of extensions at this point, but they may be easier to implement in the TERGM from a user perspective because only the $\bh(N)$ vector needs to be adjusted, not the temporal updating process built into the statistical model.
+Neither of the two models has provisions for these kinds of extensions at this point, but they may be easier to implement in the TERGM from a user perspective because only the $\bm{\theta}(N)$ vector needs to be adjusted, not the temporal updating process built into the statistical model.
 In principle, the same equilibrium statistics could be included in the SAOM, but the interpretation would differ: theoretically, this would mean positing that actors homogeneously work together towards achieving the equilibrium, even though the equilibrium may actually be the result of a non-cooperative process that crucially rests on the assumption of heterogeneity of preferences.
 Therefore, while both models may or may not be able to arrive at the same estimates in game-theoretic situations, the usual actor-level interpretation of the SAOM may be confusing when applied to strategic situations while the TERGM does not have to be interpreted from a micro-level actor perspective.
 It is also unknown to what extent forward-looking behavior is prevalent in social networks, and it may vary considerably by subject area.